• Skip to primary navigation

 • In a small bowl beat the egg and water to make the egg wash.
 Set aside.

-• On a floured surface, roll out the puff pastry and cut it into 6 rectangles, that are slightly bigger than the length & width of the pears.
-Add a half of pear (flat/cut side down) in the middle of each pastry rectangle.
-Then using a paring knife score around the pear.
-Add a piece of the external stem under the top of the pear to mimic the original stem.
+• On a floured surface, roll out the puff pastry and cut it into 6 rectangles, which are slightly bigger than the length & width of the pears.
+Add a half of a pear (flat/cut side down) in the middle of each pastry rectangle.
+Then, using a paring knife, score around the pear.
+Add a piece of the stem under the top of the pear.

 • Brush the egg wash over each of the puff pastries.
 Then brush the reduced poaching liquid on the pears.